-- Wash your face after you exercise as oil builds up and can clog pores.
+- Wash your face after you exercise and after sweating as oil builds up and can clog pores.

 - Wash your hands before touching or rubbing your face and try not to rest your chin, cheek, or forehead on your hand.
 Just think of all of the things you may have touched during the day with your hands!
 Breaking this habit may help to clear up most of your problem areas.

 - Wash your hair regularly especially if it’s oily.
 Oil from your hair can make your face and neck extra oily.

 - Use “oil-free” sunscreen when you know you’ll be outside in the sun.
 Antibiotics and other acne medicine can make your skin burn faster with sun exposure.

 - Don’t scrub your face or use harsh soaps; you can’t scrub acne away but you can make your acne worse if you are too rough when washing your face.

 - Do not use alcohol based cleansing products.
 Products with a high percentage of alcohol can make your skin very dry and irritated.
 It actually can cause your body to make more oil that can result in more acne.

 - Don’t pick, pop or squeeze pimples or anything on your face no matter how tempting!
 All that poking can cause more inflammation and possibly leave you with a scar.

 - Don’t use moisturizers or sunscreens that have oil in them.
 Look for a label that says “oil free” and make sure you use a “facial” moisturizer, not a “body” moisturizer.